APSIS-ANALYSIS/PERIGEE/docs/install_external_libs.md

 $ cd ..
 $ rm -rf hdf5-1.8.16-src
 ```
+The commands `make check` and `make check-install` are optional but recommended.
 In the lib folder, there should be a sub-directory hdf5-1.8.16, containing the HDF5 library.

 ## Install METIS
 Run the following commands to install METIS.